id-studiolab/MLTK01/docs/README.md

 jekyll serve --livereload

-#to regenerate the js documentation file install the node dependencies with npm and gulp globally and run
+#to regenerate the js documentation file install the node dependencies and run

-gulp generate-doc

-! sometimes it gives errors, change the template and try again
+npm run docs